Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Contact Lenses for the treatment of Keratoconus

 Soft contact lenses are made of a flexible, water-containing material that conforms to the shape of the cornea.
 While they may be comfortable and easy to wear for many people, they are generally not recommended for patients with keratoconus.
 This is because the shape of the cornea in keratoconus is irregular and often too steep to be corrected with soft contact lenses.
-Soft lenses can conform to the shape of the cornea, but they can also conform to the irregularities, resulting in poor visual clarity and discomfort.
+Soft lenses can conform to the shape of the cornea, but they can also conform to irregularities, resulting in poor visual clarity and discomfort.

 In contrast, rigid gas permeable (RGP) lenses and scleral lenses are designed to provide a more uniform surface for the cornea, allowing light to focus properly on the retina and improving visual clarity.
 These lenses are made of a firm material that holds its shape and can help to correct the irregular shape of the cornea in keratoconus.
-Therefore, for patients with keratoconus, special types of contact lenses such as RGP or scleral lenses are recommended.
+Therefore, for patients with keratoconus, special types of contact lenses, such as RGP or scleral lenses, are recommended.

 Corneal Transplant for the treatment of Keratoconus

-In some severe cases of keratoconus, a corneal transplant may be the recommended treatment option.
+In some severe cases of keratoconus, corneal transplantation may be the recommended treatment option.
 A corneal transplant involves replacing the damaged cornea with a healthy cornea from a donor.
 Typically, corneal transplants are successful in restoring vision and can drastically improve the quality of life for patients who have advanced keratoconus.

 Like any surgery, though, this procedure does come with some risks.
 It is worth discussing your condition, its severity, and the potential treatment options with your surgeon.
 Recovery time for a corneal transplant can be lengthy, with follow-up appointments for the following months and special care required to ensure healing.